How to Make Shortbread

 Why is my shortbread not crispy?

 There are many reasons why this may be happening to you.
-It could be the temperature of the oven is not set right, the dough was pressed out or too dry, insufficient butter and maybe overbaking.
+It could be that the temperature of the oven is not set right, the dough was pressed out or too dry, there is insufficient butter, or there is overbaking.
 Be sure to measure your ingredients correctly and follow the right procedures.

 Are shortbread cookies the same as butter cookies?